EightSQ/huBERTusHeil/README.md

 where <img src="https://render.githubusercontent.com/render/math?math=c"> is a label and <img src="https://render.githubusercontent.com/render/math?math=S_c"> is the set of samples with the label <img src="https://render.githubusercontent.com/render/math?math=c"> in the dataset.
 The surrounding <img src="https://render.githubusercontent.com/render/math?math=min"> sets maximum weight, since the very underrepresented class label **fraktionslos** ("no affiliation") would otherwise get assigned an unthinkably high weight.

-For thematically grouping speeches, we used the Multilingual Universal Sentence Encoder (MUSE), which is available in TensorflowHub [here](https://tfhub.dev/google/universal-sentence-encoder-multilingual/3).
+For thematically grouping speeches based on the corresponding TOPs, we used the Multilingual Universal Sentence Encoder (MUSE), which is available on TensorflowHub [here](https://tfhub.dev/google/universal-sentence-encoder-multilingual/3).
 We fed all our TOPs into this model and obtained thus a vector representation for each of them.
-When a user inputs a phrase corresponding to a political topic, e.g. "immigration law", we can feed this phrase into MUSE as well and then find the k closest TOP-representations using cosine similarity.
+When a user inputs a phrase corresponding to a political topic, e.g. "immigration law", we can feed this phrase into MUSE as well and then find the k closest TOP-representations measured by cosine similarity.
 All speeches corresponding to these TOPs are then considered semantically similar to the topic inputted by the user.
+We observed that MUSE does have difficulties at reliably encoding the meaning of very short TOPs.
+Therefore, we removed those of them that constist of 6 words or less.
+This improved our search results.
+You can take a look at our notebook `Tagesordnungspunkte.ipynb` for futher details.